what is psychological abuse

-What You Need to Know About Emotional Abuse
+What You Need to Know About Emotional And Psychological Abuse

 Is your marriage just hard, as marriage can sometimes be?
-Or are you experiencing emotional abuse?
-Virginia is on the podcast with Anne.
+Or are you experiencing psychological abuse?

-For many women in our community, including Virginia, emotionally and psychologically abusive marriages follow cycles of seemingly peaceful, connected, and intimate times – followed by disconnected, confusing, and sometimes overtly abusive times.
+For many women in our community, emotionally and psychologically abusive marriages follow patterns of seemingly peaceful, connected, and intimate times, followed by disconnected, confusing, and sometimes overtly abusive times.
+How do you know if it’s psychological abuse?

 • Attending therapy